File IQ Installation for AWS EC2

 • File IQ Dashboard: A custom dashboard deployed within the File IQ Appliance-hosted Grafana to display information gathered by the File System Metadata Service (FSMS) and the File System Event Processor (FSEP).

-• File IQ Service: The File IQ Service collects audit events and forwards them to the File IQ Appliance via the Azure EventHub.
+• File IQ Service: The File IQ Service collects audit events on the NEA and forwards them to the File IQ Appliance via the Azure EventHub.

 Note: The audit events collected by the File IQ Service are independent of the standard auditing feature enabled on the NEAs.